Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • XPath functions enhance query inflexibility and would allow inventors to perform complex metamorphoses and calculations directly within XPath expressions.

-16. How does XPath handle namespaces in XML documents?
+16. What is the way XPath handles namespaces in XML documents?

 Ans: